aziz/SublimeFileBrowser/README.md

 ```

 #### Changing color scheme
-If you don't like colors used in FileBrowser just copy [this file](https://github.com/aziz/SublimeFileBrowser/blob/master/dired.hidden-tmTheme) to your User directory, change colors and paste the code below in your user syntax specific settings file:
+If you don't like colors used in FileBrowser just copy [this file](https://github.com/aziz/SublimeFileBrowser/blob/master/dired.hidden-tmTheme) to your User directory, change colors and paste the code below in your user settings file:

 ``` json
 { "color_scheme": "Path to your custom color scheme file. e.g. Packages/User/custom_dired.hidden-tmTheme" }